tum-gis/egraphics/crates/egraphics-cli/README.md

-# egraphics
+# egraphics-cli

-A Rust library for processing graphics formats in 3D space.
+CLI tool for processing graphics formats in 3D space.

 > [!WARNING]
 > The library is at an early stage of development.